sinclairzx81/sidewinder/readme.md

 ## Overview

 Sidewinder is a strictly typed high performance RPC Client and Server framework for Node.
-It is built specifically for microservice architectures and utilizes strict communication contracts to enable runtime validated RPC method calls over a network.
+It is built specifically for microservice architectures and utilizes strict communication contracts for runtime validated method invocation over a network.
 It uses a [Runtime Type System](https://github.com/sinclairzx81/typebox) that enables the creation complex data structure definitions and strict type inference support for TypeScript.

 Sidewinder uses JSON RPC 2.0 for the RPC protocol, JSON Schema for message schematics and MsgPack for optional binary message encoding.
 It provides both Http and Web Socket support, as well as full duplex RPC calls between Client and Server over Web Sockets.
 It can be used to create statically checked distributed services on the Node platform.